grigaut/bgc-data-processing/docs/index.md

     [More details on the virtual environment](/virtual_env/)

 ## Configuration files
 Each scripts has an associated configuration to set up all necessary parameters.
 By default, these configuration don't exists but can be created from a 'default configuration' existing in [config/default](/config/default/).
-If these copy don't exist, the following command will create the file:
+If these copies don't exist, the following command will create the files:

 === "With make"
     ``` bash